 As we’ve already mentioned, Istanbul is probably the best place in Turkey for nightlife.
 We’ve previously written a detailed article about where to party in the city, but here are some of the districts to check out if you’re looking for evening drinks and/or dancing:

 Containing Taksim Square and Istiklal Avenue, this is the throbbing heart of modern Istanbul, where you’ll find a dense collection of bars and clubs.
-Nevizade Street, in particular, is famous for being a 24-hour hangout where you can experience meyhane (a kind of local tavern), complete with music and eats.
+Nevizade Street, in particular, is famous for its late-night atmosphere where you can experience meyhane (a kind of local tavern), complete with music and eats.

 Besiktas

-North of Taksim, Besiktas isn’t quite as frenetic but still has plenty of places where you can enjoy a fun evening, particularly around the Carsi (literally ‘market’) area.
+North of Taksim, Besiktas isn’t quite as frenetic but still has plenty of places to enjoy a fun evening, particularly around the Carsi (literally ‘market’) area.

 Kadikoy